HuRuilizhen/HuRuilizhen.github.io/_posts/2025-10-16-windows-production-tools.md

 choco install winfetch
 ```

 See my cover of this post.
 It can even show images in the terminal!
-I show my avatar of Github :wink:
+I show my avatar on Github~

 ## dust - Quick du